 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb….”
 (Rev. 7:9)

-Everyone agrees there is a racial disparity problem in the United States.
+Most people can see there is a racial disparity problem in the United States.
 We might not agree on all the causes or what to do about it.
 Only people on the fringes deny the problem of racial injustice.

-The loudest of those voices are speaking from a platform of critical race theory.
+The loudest voices in the marketplace of ideas are speaking from a platform of critical race theory.
 The failure of the church to step into the breach has left room for CRT to come in.
-We have abdicated the church’s role to the secularists, and many in the church have followed those voices out of the church.
+We have abdicated the church’s role to the secularists, and some people may have followed those voices out of the church.

-Systemic racism exists, and it can be seen in cultural, legal, economic and other structures that result in unequal outcomes.
+Systemic racism exists in the US, and it can be seen in cultural, legal, economic and other structures that result in unequal outcomes.
 For instance, black men are sentenced more often, for longer sentences and spend more time in jail than white men for the same crimes.
-This points to systematic injustice.
+This exposes what sociologists call “systematic injustice”.

 Abortion is an example of systematic injustice that began with conscious partiality.
 Margaret Sanger, the founder of Planned Parenthood, made it her express goal to reduce the black population by promoting the abortion of black babies.
-We no longer think of abortion today as targeting the black community, but the impact of abortion on the black community of that system today continues to be far greater than the impact on the white community proportionally.
+We no longer think of abortion today as targeting the black community, but the impact of abortion on the black community today continues to be far greater than the impact on the white community proportionally.

 When we saw George Floyd being mistreated, we saw the image of God underneath someone else’s knee.
 It was deeply offensive to justice.
 We should be deeply offended by what we saw.
 We should also be sensitive to other incidents of similar actions and unequal outcomes that reveal a subconscious partiality against the black community in the way they are treated and the white community responds to them.

-Too often we find ourselves simply disagreeing with those other voices who are speaking out just because they are not Christian voices.
+Too often we find ourselves simply disagreeing with the voices that are speaking out just because they are not Christian voices.
 If they are speaking to actual injustice, we are turning a blind eye.
 It doesn’t matter who is pointing out injustice.
 Distancing ourselves from them (and from the injustice) falls miserably short of doing the justice God calls us to do.

 “This is what the Lord Almighty said: ‘Administer true justice; show mercy and compassion to one another.
 Do not oppress the widow or the fatherless, the foreigner or the poor.”
 (Zech.
 7:9-10)

 Biblical justice on the horizontal plane includes justice in our legal, cultural, social, educational and other arenas (systems) and personal justice in our relationships with each other.
 We need to deal with the poor and rich, male and female, black and white, equally.
 We need to do this individually and strive for such equality and fairness by our influence in the broader, cultural context of the systems in which we participate.

 We need to recognize that people may define racism differently.
 Thus, we often talk past each other without realizing it.
 Critical race theory frames racial prejudice in terms of power.
-Christians can recognize that power is a component of injustice, as injustice rarely flows in the direction of the weak to the strong, or the powerless to the powerful.
+Christians can recognize that power is a component of injustice, as injustice rarely flows from the weak to the strong, or the powerless to the powerful.

-Thus, Christians should be able to acknowledge that critical race theory is (at least partially) correct on diagnosing the problem source for systematic racism – centers of power that are corrupted by some inherent unfairness that disproportionally impacts people of color.
+Thus, Christians should be able to acknowledge that critical race theory is (at least partially) correct in diagnosing the problem source for systematic racism – centers of power that are corrupted by some inherent unfairness that disproportionally impacts people of color.
 To the extent this is true, it is evidence of sin (missing the mark), transgression (breaking faith and trust with people) and inequity (brokenness).

 Christians need to recognize injustice and respond to it, but we need fix our eyes on the truth.
 Only God has the power to save and transform lives.
 Only God has the recipe for true justice.